soverenio/docs/docs/administration/configuring-agent.md

 (You need to create different config sections for dirrefent components — `digger` or `interceptor` or `detectionTool` or `prometheusAgent` — but the syntax is the same.)

-We don't manage the log levels of Kafka, by default it's `info`
+We don't manage the log levels of Kafka, by default it's `info`.

-## Metrics collection

-### Setting the ports for Prometheus

---different componemts have differently named values?--

-### Sending metrics to a local Prometheus

---TODO--